eonil/swift-codeview-v5/README.md

-`CodeSource` vs `CodeStorage`
+`CodeStorage` vs `CodeTextStorage`
 -------------------------------------
-`CodeSource` contains all data to build a state of a `CodeView`.
+`CodeStorage` contains all data to build a state of a `CodeView`.
 It contains configuration, storage and selection.
-`CodeStorage` contains only textual data.
+`CodeTextStorage` contains only textual data.
 You can think of relationship like this.

     source = configuration + storage + selection

-`CodeSource` also processes editing command.
+`CodeStorage` also processes editing command.
 It converts editing commands into modifications on line collections in storage.

-`CodeSource` is always a snapshot state of a moment.
+`CodeStorage` is always a snapshot state of a moment.
-As `CodeSource` is value-semantic, you can freely copy, replace and update them independently without worrying about unexpected mutations.
+As `CodeStorage` is value-semantic, you can freely copy, replace and update them independently without worrying about unexpected mutations.

-`CodeView` supports modification command from external world by exchanging I/O messages, and you are supposed to pass `CodeSource` value as a new state.
+`CodeView` supports modification command from external world by exchanging I/O messages, and you are supposed to pass `CodeStorage` value as a new state.

 Undo/Redo and `CodeTimeline`
 --------------------------------------
 Undo/redo support is implemented using `CodeTimeline`.
-`CodeTimeline` simply stores copy of all `CodeSource`s for each editing moments, and just swaps according to undo/redo command.
+`CodeTimeline` simply stores copy of all `CodeStorage`s for each editing moments, and just swaps according to undo/redo command.
 `CodeTimeline` is also pre value-semantic.
 There's no